 Adult males are easiest to identify by their call.

 Black Rails are secretive marsh birds that are generally active at night.
 Their primary mode of transportation around their habitat is by running along the ground.
 They may use pathways created by other animals like mice (Weske 1969).
-They are capable of swimming short-distances (Weske 1969).
+They are capable of swimming short distances (Weske 1969).
 They are typically reluctant to fly and when they do, flights are short.
 During migration, however, they are fast and strong fliers (Eddleman et al. 1994).
 Black Rails live in dense cover and cease calling when predators are nearby.
 They may be depredated by herons especially during high tides, but also owls, mammals, and hawks (Eddleman et al. 1994).

 Black Rails consume a variety of small aquatic invertebrates and seeds (Eddleman et al. 1994).
 Their diet appears to be somewhat opportunistic and information regarding diet is limited to a few studies of few individuals.
-What Black Rails eat may depend on the season and vary regionally as well.
+The diet of Black Rails may depend on the season and vary regionally as well.
 Based on studies of gut contents, food items that are known to be consumed include seeds such as those from bulrush and cattails, spiders, and insects such as beetles, weevils, ants, earwigs, and grasshoppers (Weske 1969, Flores and Eddleman 1991, Eddleman et al. 1994).
 Snails, amphipods, and small crustaceans have also been found (Huey 1916, Weske 1969, Flores and Eddleman 1991).

 The time of year you would expect to find Black Rail active and reproducing in New York.